adammotts/JavaPoker/README.md

 # JavaPoker
- Java code for a game of Texas Hold 'Em poker
+ Old Java code for a game of Texas Hold 'Em poker.
+Currently only playable in the terminal.
+GUI coming soon...